phanssen/PicSorter/README.txt

 The purpose of this readme is to explain the basic usage of PicSorter.

 How to run:
-	Run PicSorter by executing the .jar file called Home.jar
+	Run PicSorter by executing the .jar file called PicSorter.jar

 Using the program:
 	Once the program has opened, select a folder containing images by clicking